ana-athayde/ana-athayde/README.md

 ### About me

+My Journey in the World of Tech and Problem Solving

+Hello, I'm Ana Athayde, a dedicated Computer Scientist deeply devoted to problem-solving.
 My interest in programming started with a computer technician course during high school, where I had the opportunity to become a tutor and participate in some research projects.
-In the second semester of 2020, I started a degree in Computer Science course at Udesc - Joinville.
-Currently, I am a scholarship student in the Computational Intelligence Research Laboratory (LABCOM) at UDESC in the multiobjective optimization project of the stamping process of an automotive part in partnership with ArcelorMittal from Brasil.
+This phase opened doors to new opportunities and experiences.

+Now, pursuing a Bachelor's degree in Computer Science at UDESC, I'm falling in love with programming.
+Languages like C++, Python, and Haskell are evolving into creative playgrounds.

+In the first semester of 2020, I became a Research Assistant at LABCOM, UDESC.
+Here, I had the chance to dive deep into multi-objective optimization projects and collaborate with industry experts.
+One of the highlights of this journey was the publication of "Automotive Stamping Process Optimization Using Machine Learning and Multi-objective Evolutionary Algorithm," a project that remains close to my heart.

+I also dedicated time as a Project Volunteer at Ação Maratonas de Programação.
+It was here that I sharpened my problem-solving skills, trained others, and promoted a sense of teamwork among fellow enthusiasts.
+I'm proud of my accomplishments, from 15th Place in the 1st Southern Programming Marathon 2021 to securing 7th Place in the ICPC Santa Catarina Sub-Regional 2021.

+Beyond coding, I embraced languages in the true sense.
+I'm fluent in Portuguese, advanced in English, and have an intermediate grasp of German, reflecting my international perspective.

+I believe in lifelong learning, and I'm always looking for opportunities to expand my knowledge.
+Learning new languages and exploring technological innovation are some of my passions.

+My journey is a testament to dedication, innovation, and the limitless possibilities in Computer Science.
+I hope my story inspires you in this exciting field.